 Schmuck Bait: One of the hotel rooms in "Das Kesselhaus" has a note out front that says "do not open"; The door to this room is unlocked.
 If you take the bait, you'll find that there's a hostile scorpyrine (giant scorpion) waiting inside.

 One of the pamphlets in the Humanis base quotes the Illinois Nazis scene in The Blues Brothers, but with the race references replaced by humans and metahumans.

 During the epilogue, Hans BrackhausquotesHamlet.
 Specifically;

 Hamlet:"There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy."

-Another in-universe example with Glory and her old first-generationcybernetic limbs, which are obviously bulkier, more unnaturally shaped, and more essence-costly than the sleeker, more efficient, and implantee-friendly models currently common on the market.
+Another in-universe example is Glory and her old first-generation cybernetic limbs, which are obviously bulkier, more unnaturally shaped, and more essence-costly than the sleeker, more efficient, and implantee-friendly models currently common on the market.

 Our Zombies Are Different: You encounter a cyberzombie on the MKVI run.
 In Shadowrun, a cyberzombie is a person who has been cybernetically augmented far past what their Essence can take, and as such are little more than biological robots.
 Worse still, the poor guy is still in there, slaved to a drone interface and incapable of controlling his own actions.